zoltanbalog/ng2-meditorbf/README.md

 # ng2-meditorbf
-MediumEditor angular2 version, forked ng2-meditor
+MediumEditor for angular2 applications. (with ng2-meditor fork)